shantanuaggarwal2695/SatLab/README.md

 1. spark_job/Features/texture.py: It contains textural and spatial feature extraqction scripts for satellite images that makes use of map algebra operators, UDF in apache sedona for implementing GLCM matrix and it's metrics

 2. spark_job/Features/spatial.py: It contains multiple ways to extract spatial features using images and OpenStreetmap data with a help of spatial joins.
-Since,these images are high resolution and high number of null sets, we have shown an example of ST_Distance queries for all the images

 3. OpenStreetMap: It contains scripts for loading OSM data in Apache sedona and query them using simple Spark SQL operators.